wwPDB/protein-modification-extension/Protein_modifications.md

 Through this reference the other items are imported from the CCD file to _pdbx_modification_feature within the mmCIF file.
 This includes data about the protein modification type, category and parent residue.

-#### Biological function items

-These items can be populated with information about the biological function of the protein modification site.
-They will not be populated during the initial remediation process, however, the new categories enable the site-specific mapping of PDB protein modifications to UniProt PTMs.
-Therefore, these items will be populated with functional data obtained from UniProt.

 ## Acknowledgements
 The protein chemical modifications (PCMs) and post translational modifications (PTMs)